 Keep in mind that all photons can be considered to be reflected, also those that are excited by a lamp or radio transmitter.
 Photons originate in the aether, and are therefore reflected by bodies, regardless of whether they are exited or not.

-It should also be noted that it does not matter whether it is the observer or the observed object that moves.
+Note also that it doesn’t matter whether it’s the observer or the observed object that moves.

 If the observer travels towards an object, the photons will be registered as bluer than if the observer travels away from the object.